-Although the San Diego Padres have never had a pitcher throw a no-hitter and just recently had the club’s first (and second) batter hit for the cycle, the team has accomplished another rare feat on eight occasions – the triple play.
+Although the San Diego Padres took a long time to notch its first cycle and an even longer time to achieve a no-hitter, the team accomplished another rare feat on eight occasions – the triple play.
 Unfortunately, triple plays over the history of baseball have been more than three times as easy to obtain as no-hitters or hits for the cycle – the sport’s true rare feats.

 Here are the Padres’ triple plays: